Student Space Gallery Application

 - Check the format of your presentation on a Mac and PC!

-- This should include the title of the works in the PowerPoint (or number), media, and dimensions
+- Slide List: This should correspond with the work included in your PowerPoint (or number), media, and dimensions

 If you are a graduate student and would like to exhibit your work in the Graduate Student Space Gallery please contact the Office of Graduate Studies at 410-225-5274.

 Questions?
-Contact Kirsten Fricke, firstname.lastname@example.org, in Student Activities.
+Contact Emerson Loisel, firstname.lastname@example.org, in Student Activities.